 The experiments were run on an Acer Aspire V3 with an Intel Core i7 3632QM processor and an NVIDIA GeForce GT 740M graphics card.
-The DASH client is written in Rust
+The DASH client is written in Rust2, using Glium3 for rendering, and request4 to load the segments.